Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 2. Cross-correlation energy in boson and fermion fields

-In the context of interpretations of the above-present model, one should also not confuse a real finite-wave or real finite unit-wave of the matter (energy) with the wave of probability in quantum mechanics or with the wave of operators in particle field theory.
-The Copenhagen interpretation (philosophy) of the de Broglie wave using the pure mathematical object (probability) does not solve really the problem of physical interpretation of quantum mechanics.
-In any physical interpretation, the wave of probability would be rather a pure mathematical object than a real physical matter.
-In particle field theory, up to now, it is not completely clear how to interpret physically the wave (field) of operators.
-An operator is also rather a pure mathematical object than a real physical matter.
-The interference of unit-fields suggests the {\it{simple interpretations and explanations}} of the quantum phenomena.
-Notice in this connection that the devision of the "non-quantum" field $\psi$ of the matter (energy) into the indivisible "non-quantum" unit-fields $ \psi_{0n} $ of the matter (energy) [see, Eqs. (\ref{eq15})-(\ref{eq38})], in fact, is the {\it{secondary quantization of the field without the use of the fields of operators or probabilities}}.
-The secondary quantization performed by replacing the "non-quantum" unit-fields of the matter (energy) by the unit-fields of operators is presented in the next section.
+The above-described model of the boson unit-fields suggests the {\it{simple interpretations and explanations}} of the quantum phenomena associated with the bosons.
+Indeed, the Copenhagen interpretation (philosophy) of the de Broglie wave using the pure mathematical object (probability) does not solve really the problem of physical interpretation of the quantum mechanics of bosons.
+In any physical interpretation, the wave of probability associated with the boson would be rather a pure mathematical object than a real material substance.
+In the boson field theory, up to now, it is not completely clear how to interpret physically the wave (field) of boson operators.
+The boson operator is also rather a pure mathematical object than a real physical matter.
+The real finite-wave or real finite unit-wave of the boson matter (mass-energy) described in Sec.
+2.1.2 is not the wave of probability of quantum mechanics or the wave of operators of the canonical particle field theory.
+The division of the "non-quantum" field $\psi$ of the boson matter (mass-energy) into the indivisible "non-quantum" unit-fields $ \psi_{0n} $ of the boson matter (mass-energy) [see, Eqs. (\ref{eq15})-(\ref{eq38})], in fact, is the {\it{second quantization of the real, material boson field without the use of the non-material fields of operators or probabilities}}.
+The second quantization performed by replacing the "non-quantum" unit-fields of the boson matter (mass-energy) by the non-material unit-fields of boson operators is presented in the next section.